Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Quantum decoherence and pointer states

 in which $\tau_{D}$ is called the decoherence time: it is the characteristic time scale after which decoherence effects become significant.
 We have then

-which is equivalent to witting for the system's density operator :
+which is equivalent to writing for the system's density operator:

-Relations (7), (8), and (9) are equivalent and describe the phenomenon of decoherence, which consists of a rapid decay of the off-diagonal terms of the density matrix for $t > \tau_{D} $.
+Relations (7), (8), and (9) are equivalent and describe the phenomenon of decoherence, which consists of a rapid decay of the off‑diagonal terms of the density matrix for $t > \tau_{D}$.
 Indeed, these terms represent the existence of coherent superpositions among pointer states.
 For $t \gg \tau_{D}$, the matrix representation of the density operator in the pointer basis becomes approximately diagonal.
-The density operator then becomes an incoherent combination (statistical mixture) of pointer states: the diagonal elements $\rho^{i}_{i} = |C_{i}|^{2} $ simply represent classical-like probabilities of finding the system in a defined pointer state.
+The density operator then becomes an incoherent combination (statistical mixture) of pointer states: the diagonal elements $\rho_{n}^{n} = \left| C^{n} \right|^{2}$ simply represent classical‑like probabilities of finding the system in a defined pointer state.